KennethEnevoldsen/Exp-Meth-III-Tutorials/tutorials-tidy-models.md

     df %>% select(id, study) %>% unique() %>%  group_by(id) %>% summarise(n_studies_pr_id = n()) %>% View()

-### Can I please have some more CVMS?
+### Can I please have some more cvms?

 Of course you can!
+The following is an example sent to me by Ludvig on how to use tidy models with cvms.
 Note that you will need to update cvms from CRAN, before the following work.
-The following is an example sent to me by Ludvig.

 ``` r
 # Attach packages